 It is not every day that we need a Humidifier, but when our baby and children are sick, especially with coughs and cold’s that go around in the winter a Humidifier can really help.
 In my family, we use this Vicks Humidifier.

 These are one of the most important pieces of making a bedroom environment conducive to sleep.
 It helps with melatonin production and ensuring that light doesn’t wake your little one up prematurely.
 There are lots of good blackouts blinds on the market.
 Personally, we use these Ikea blinds in both the kids’ room and our bedroom.
-However, there are some great travel blinds you can use at home and take with you when you go on vacation.
+Sleepout Curtains are also wonderful travel curtains that can help you block out light wherever you go, making them great for travel.

 I mentioned up in blackout blinds my favorite travel ones, so I won’t go over that again.

 You may find that you’ll like to take your white noise machine when you travel.
 My most favorite travel sound machine is the Lectrofan Micro.
 It is incredibly portable!

 There are lots of books out there in relation to sleep.
 But my absolute FAVORITE is Healthy Sleep Habits, Happy Child by Dr. Weissbluth.
 His book provides a lot of useful information about how baby sleep works, what you should expect at different ages and stages and ways you can address any sleep challenges.
 I should let you know though, that there is a lot of information to wade through.